2004 24 Hours of Le Mans: Start

-On 1 hour and 52 minutes, McNish and Lehto's cars lost control when they drove onto a patch of oil laid on the track at the entrance to the Porsche Curves, spun across a gravel trap and crashed into a tyre barrier in unison, temporarily knocking McNish unconscious.
+On 1 hour and 52 minutes, McNish and Lehto's cars lost control when they drove onto a patch of oil laid on the track by another car at the entrance to the Porsche Curves, spun across a gravel trap and crashed into a tyre barrier in unison, temporarily knocking McNish unconscious.
 McNish and Lehto were able to return to the garage for extensive repairs after both cars sustained significant damage.
 McNish collapsed shortly after leaving the garage in the No. 8 car, and two doctors examined him.
 He was taken to the circuit's medical centre with a sore knee and a concussion.
-Doctors ruled him unfit for the rest of the event.
+Although McNish did not sustain any serious injury, doctors ruled him unfit for the rest of the event and he was released from hospital.
 The safety cars were deployed to slow the race as marshals cleared debris from the track.
 Brabham's Zytek suffered bodywork damage from a puncture as the safety cars were recalled, and John Field crashed the No. 27 Intersport Lola car at the second Mulsanne Chicane.
 Later in the second hour, the Champion and Team Goh Audi entries returned to the track outside of the top 40 overall positions.
 Ryō Michigami's No. 9 Kondo Dome vehicle had a transmission failure on the final third of the lap and he drove to the garage for repairs.
 He fell to fifth, behind Érik Comas No. 18 Pescarolo C60 car and Katsutomo Kaneishi's No. 15 Racing for Holland car.
 The attrition rate promoted Sam Hancock's No. 31 Courage C65 car to sixth overall.

 Smith's No. 88 Audi R8 led Team Goh's Seiji Ara by one lap at the front of the pitch.
-Enge set the fastest LMGTS lap time of 3 minutes, 53.327 seconds, trailing the class-leading Jan Magnussen's No. 64 Corvette by 17 seconds.
+Enge set the fastest LMGTS lap time of 3:53.327, trailing the class-leading Jan Magnussen's No. 64 Corvette by 17 seconds.
 Lammers' Racing for Holland Dome car overtook Benoît Tréluyer's No. 17 Pescarolo C60 car for third overall until a fuel pump failed and had to be replaced.
 Hancock's No. 31 Courage C65 car ceded the lead in LMP2 to the sister Epsilon Sport entry, after a faulty rear gearbox selection mechanism required attention from mechanics.
 Repairs took 20 minutes and dropped the car down the race order.
 Soon after, Robert Hearn lost control of Freisinger's No. 86 Porsche and collided with the inside barrier at the Karting Esses exit.
 Hearn was unable to restart the Porsche and retired.
 After relieving Smith, Herbert responded to Ara's faster pace by closing the gap at the front of the field, which had grown larger after Ara entered a gravel trap on the Mulsanne Straight.
 McRae's No. 66 Prodrive Ferrari was second in LMGTS until he spun at the Mulsanne Chicane after moving onto a dirty section of track to let a faster LMP car past.
 After that, his clutch began to slip, and Prodrive replaced it; the resulting pit stop dropped McRae eight laps behind Gavin's LMGTS-leading Corvette.